Installation

 cd external/acados

 and build it as described in the acados documentation.
-When running the cmake command, make sure to include the options -DACADOS_WITH_OPENMP=ON, -DACADOS_PYTHON=ON and -DACADOS_NUM_THREADS=1.
+When running the cmake command, include the options -DACADOS_WITH_OPENMP=ON -DACADOS_NUM_THREADS=1.
 Afterwards, install the python interface of acados.

 PyTorch